 Give them confidence when they question his love

 The only thing I can do is to try to make them strong and happy the 324 days a year they are with me.
 When they are exposed to one of his episodes, I do damage control.
 I say things like,

 Your dad loves you, he just shows you love in a different way that we do.

 Your dad doesn’t always make the best choices, but he always loves you.

 Your dad doesn’t get to see you a lot so he probably doesn’t know ______.

 Encourage them to share their feelings

 My girls aren’t actually themselves when they talk to their dad.
 With me, they have no problem expressing themselves, but with him, they act the way they think he wants them to act.
 I encourage them to share their feelings because I can’t always fight their battles.
 Depending on his mood, I’m either a controlling bitch or great mom who they girls are lucky to have.
-Of course, what he thinks of me doesn’t matter, because to my girls, I’m the one who makes them feel safe and loved.
+Of course, what he thinks of me doesn’t matter, my priority is making sure the girls feel safe and loved.

 Remember it’s not about you